tenzindorji/aws_cloud/README.md

   - CloudWatch and CloudWatch logs (gives information above data transfer)

 # CF
+  1 Format Version
+  `AWSTemplateFormatVersion: '2010-09-09'`
+  - If it is not mention, cf will automatically assume latest template version
+  - value should be type `string`
+  2 Description
+  - value should be type `string`
+  3 Resources
+  4 Parameters
+    - allows us to Input custom values each time we create or update the stack 5 Mappings
+  6 Outputs
+  7 Metadata
+    - Provides more information about cf template
+  8 Conditions
+    - compare and conditionally create resouces
+  9 Transform

 # IAM

   - You launch you media company and want your files to be viewable on a variety of devices.
 Which AWS service will you make use of?